The origins of the chess club

 The Surrey County Chess Association maintains records of team results and the names of officers going back to the 1880s.

 The Southern Counties Chess Union comprises Surrey, Middlesex, Essex, Kent and other counties which jointly engage in organising county matches and tournaments.
-Historically, the counties were very important in running chess, but their significance has declined with the advent of the the Four Nations Chess League (4NCL) and online chess.
+Historically, the counties were very important in running chess (see an overview by Anthony Fulton), but their significance has declined with the advent of the Four Nations Chess League (4NCL) and online chess.
 There are many references to Surrey and some to Kingston in the SCCU bulletins.